 Yes, Single Parents Can Homeschool

-While we may picture a homeschool family as a two parent household, that’s not always the case.
-While our numbers may not be as large, single parent homeschool families do exist.
+While we may picture a homeschool family as a two-parent household, that’s not always the case.
+While our numbers may not be as large, single-parent homeschool families do exist, and our numbers are increasing.

 I had two sets of kids from two separate relationships.
 My older kids, who are adults now, were public school students when I was with their father.
 After we split up, I homeschooled them.